tusharjain01/linearDataStructure/src/Linkedlist/README.md

 > # Problems
 * Linkedlist to stack adapter -- Code to behave list as a "Stack".
 * Linkedlist to queue adapter -- Code to behave list as a "Queue".
-* Kth element from end -- Code to get kth element from end (without using iteration directly or using size property)
+* Kth element from end -- Code to get kth element from end (without using iteration directly or using size property)<br>
+* Middle of list -- Code to get middle element without using iteration directly or using size property.<br>